 Writing inclusively is about being aware that using a word can sometimes have unintended consequences and reduce the perceived value of individuals and groups or of people’s experiences.
 The consequences of using certain words or phrases can have very real impacts on thoughts, behaviour, culture and organizational priorities.

-However, when it comes to gender and other identities, we must also make sure we distinguish between “inclusive” and “neutral” language.
 For example, when we’re gathering information from Yukoners, it’s important that we include all gender and other identities.
-We must not avoid collecting information about diverse identities and we must not avoid complex discussions in favour of a more neutral approach.
-Government staff can email ecoinfo@yukon.ca for guidance on this.
+We must not avoid collecting information about diverse identities and we must not avoid complex discussions.
+Government staff can email [email protected] to ask for guidance on this.

-Part of writing inclusively is making sure text is gender neutral wherever possible.
+Part of writing inclusively is making sure text is gender-inclusive wherever possible.

 Not: he/she, his or her